citizenfx/fivem/ext/native-decls/SetVehicleAutoRepairDisabled.md

 void SET_VEHICLE_AUTO_REPAIR_DISABLED(Vehicle vehicle, BOOL value);
 ```

 Disables the vehicle from being repaired when a vehicle extra is enabled.
+However, if you use this native and set **value** to true, you cannot add any extras when your vehicle is damaged.

 ## Parameters
 * **vehicle**: The vehicle to set disable auto vehicle repair.